 There are initiatives that are not included with the NJR but which are dependent upon NJR involvement and support.

-The group also monitors the early performance of new implants, in order that any potential problems relating to a product or its surgical use can be identified before large numbers have been implanted.
-The initiative supports graduated implant introduction, with the agreement of the manufacturer, to reduce the likelihood of widespread dissemination of implants before any weaknesses are identified in real-world use.
+The Group monitors early performance of implants, in order that any potential problems relating to a product or its surgical use can be identified before large numbers have been implanted.
+The initiative supports graduated implant introduction, to reduce the likelihood of widespread dissemination of implants before any weaknesses are identified in real-world use.

 Further information about Beyond Compliance and the details of the implants currently registered for the service can be found at the Beyond Compliance website www.beyondcompliance.org.uk.

-The Orthopaedic Data Evaluation Panel was established in 2002 to monitor National Institute for Health and Care Excellence (NICE) guidelines on primary hip implants.
-This was extended to knees in 2014 and a pilot for the inclusion of shoulder implants for reverse shoulder arthroplasty will take place in 2017/18.
-The results of the pilot will only be shared with suppliers and not published on the ODEP website.
-These ratings will only be published when the system has been fully tested.
+The Orthopaedic Data Evaluation Panel (ODEP) was established in 2002 to monitor National Institute for Health and Care Excellence (NICE) guidelines on primary hip implants.
+This was extended to knees in 2014 and the inclusion of shoulder implants in 2017.

 ODEP assigns ratings to implants based on a simple and independently verified assessment of implant performance, assessed against national clinical guidelines.
 ODEP uses data from multiple sources to make those assessments, including data from the NJR.

 The NJR enables manufacturers to access and review data on their implants via NJR Supplier Feedback, which can form part of the evidence submitted by manufacturers to ODEP as part of the assessment process.
 For further information about ODEP and ODEP ratings, please visit the ODEP website at www.odep.org.uk.